Bitcoin (BTC) — The Complete Guide (2026)

 Who Created Bitcoin?

 Bitcoin was created by Satoshi Nakamoto, a pseudonymous figure whose true identity remains unknown.
+The identity of Satoshi Nakamoto remains the most intriguing mystery in the world of technology.

 In 2008, Satoshi published the Bitcoin whitepaper titled: